-Language Arts 11 will provide an analysis of a wide range of American Literature beginning with the native oral tradition and continuing through the present.
+Language Arts 11 will provide an analysis of a wide range of American Literature, from the native oral tradition to modernism texts.
 Composition will provide a review of 7-10 grade composition and grammar skills.
 This course will include spelling, grammar, and usage at the 11th grade level, as well as proper MLA formatting and citation.

-Title: LANGUAGE ARTS - HONORS 11 Length: Two Semesters Prerequisite: Based on writing assessments, standardized test scores, and grades.
+Title: LANGUAGE ARTS - HONORS 11 LL716

+Prerequisite: Based on writing assessments, standardized test scores, and grades.
 Previous honors enrollment is recommended but not required.
 Students without prior high school honors English experience are encouraged to consult with previous English teachers and the junior honors teacher regarding expectations.